BDC Hamburger Icon

 Kanter management theory explained

 To that end, Kanter proposed focusing on strengthening the organization as a whole rather than investing in individual employees’ professional development.
-The six keys to helping leaders create a positive work experience for their employees and encouraging change in the workplace are to show up, speak up, look up, team up, never give up and lift others up.
+The six keys to helping leaders create a positive work experience for their employees and encourage change in the workplace are to show up, speak up, look up, team up, never give up and lift others up.

 Follett management theory explained

 Mary Parker Follett was an author, lecturer, social worker and one of the most influential management consultant experts in classical management theory.
 She developed the Follett management theory to focus on improving employee engagement.
-Follett believed that managers who empower employees and collaborate with them, rather than dictating to them, are more effective leaders.
+Follett believed that managers who empower employees and collaborate with them — rather than dictating to them — are more effective leaders.

 Sammi Caramela contributed to this article.